 The other day, while I was perusing videos found on the Internet, I came across a number of amateur home videos that some dog owners had posted online showing their dogs in a drunken state.

 This is just wrong.
-(And you won’t see any of those videos here at this site.)
+(And you won’t see any of those videos here.)

 But it does give me an opportunity to share what I’ve learned about dogs and alcohol.